Disputes Between Business Partners in Chile: Causes, Legal Options, and How to Resolve Them

 Not all corporate disputes have the same solutions.
 The applicable legal framework depends on the type of company:

-Sociedad de Responsabilidad Limitada (SRL).
+Limited Liability Companies (Sociedad de Responsabilidad Limitada, SRL).
 As a general rule, the transfer of equity interests requires the unanimous consent of all partners (art.
-4° Law N°3.918).
+4° Law No. 3.918).
 This means a partner who wants to exit may become trapped if the others do not consent to the transfer.
 However, this rule can be modified by agreement — and therein lies the preventive solution: establishing exit mechanisms in the bylaws or partners' agreement from the outset.

-Closely Held Corporation (Sociedad Anónima Cerrada).
-Governed by its bylaws and, subsidiarily, by Law N°18.046.
+Corporations (Sociedad Anónima).
+Governed by its bylaws and, subsidiarily, by Law No. 18.046.
 One important feature: the board of directors of a corporation can only be removed in its entirety by the shareholders' meeting (art.
-38, Law N°18.046), not on an individual basis.
+38, Law No. 18.046), not on an individual basis.
 This limits options when the dispute involves a specific director.

 3. Legal Options for Resolving the Dispute